- Construction project management certifications can improve your chances with employers and increase your pay.

 Here are some of the pros and cons of certification and, in case you didn’t realize what’s available, a few different types of certification you can pursue.

-What is certification, anyway?
+What is a project management certification, anyway?

 Obtaining a certificate in any realm is a way to show the world that you know your stuff.
 In today’s world of employers looking for associates or college degrees, and/or a laundry list of skills, the ability to put a certification on your resume can help employers create a shortlist of top candidates with your name on it.